isaud86/project3/README.md

 - Implement CI/CD pipelines that include linter, unit tests, and integration tests before deployment.

 This README aims to provide a comprehensive guide for setting up and deploying the Coworking Space Service Extension on Kubernetes without the use of load balancers, focusing on internal cluster communication and security.

----

-Adjust any specifics or add more detailed steps according to your project's requirements and AWS configurations.
-This README serves both as a deployment guide and a documentation tool for new developers or administrators working on the project.